 Vessels covered by the Jones Act must be navigable.
 They cannot be moored or permanently docked.
 A fixed oil platform is connected to the ocean floor permanently.
 If this applies to where you work most of the time, you may not meet the criteria for the Jones Act.

 Just because you do not qualify as a Jones Act seaman does not mean you do not have legal rights, though.
 You may still have protection and be able to seek compensation under the Longshore and Harbor Workers’ Compensation Act (LHWCA).
 The LHWCA will likely apply if your oil or gas rig does not meet the Jones Act definition of a qualifying vessel.
+In this case, our workers’ compensation attorneys can help you fill out and file all the necessary paperwork to access your benefits.

 For a free legal consultation, call (800) 537-8185